venkatasg/interpersonal-bias/README.md

 # Interpersonal-Dynamics

-Code and data for the paper 'Dimensions of Interpersonal Dynamics in Text: Group Membership and Fine-grained Interpersonal Emotion '
+This repository contains code and data for the paper [Dimensions of Interpersonal Dynamics in Text: Group Membership and Fine-grained Interpersonal Emotion]()